A geometric study of Wasserstein spaces: isometric rigidity in negative curvature: Reduction to a Radon transform

 \begin{proof} Denote by $\varphi$ an isometry $\wass(Y)\to\wass(Z)$ and consider any $x\in Y$.
 If $\varphi(\delta_x)$ were not a Dirac mass, there would exist a geodesic segment $(\mu_t)_{t\in[0,1]}$ from $\varphi(\delta_x)$ to a Dirac mass (at a point $y\in\supp \varphi(\delta_x)$) that cannot be extended for times $t>1$.

 But $\varphi^{-1}(\mu_t)$ gives a geodesic segment issued from $\delta_x$, that can therefore be extended.
 This is a contradiction since $\varphi$ is an isometry. \end{proof}

-We can now prove Theorem \ref{theo:side}, which we recall: let $Y,Z$ be geodesic Polish spaces and assume that $Y$ is geodesically complete and locally compact; then $\wass(Y)$ is isometric to $\wass(Z)$ if and only if $Y$ is isometric to $Z$.
+We can now prove Theorem \ref{theo:side}, which we recall: let $Y,Z$ be geodesic, geodesically complete Polish spaces and assume that $Y$ is locally compact; then $\wass(Y)$ is isometric to $\wass(Z)$ if and only if $Y$ is isometric to $Z$.